 CIRCULATED HOT WATER FLOW AND RETURN SYSTEM

-A solar water heater should not be installed as part of a circulated hot water flow and return system in a building.
-The benefits of solar gain will be significantly reduced and energy gained from the sun lost through the pipe work.
+The solar storage tank of a solar water heater should not be installed as part of a circulated hot water flow and return system in a building.
+The benefits of solar gain will be significantly reduced.